krishnakalisarkar/Be_Heart_Smart/Krish/segment_2/README.md

 Another table BMI is also created including the BMI that was calculated from the height and weight of the patients.
 The following schema is used to make the table.

-CREATE TABLE BMI (\
+CREATE TABLE final_BMI (\
 	id numeric PRIMARY KEY NOT NULL,\
 	BMI numeric NOT NULL,\
 	weight_status VARCHAR NOT NULL,\
 	obesity_status VARCHAR NOT NULL\
 );
-Once the table is created, the data is imported from the respective csv file.
+Once the table is created, the data is imported from the respective csv files.

 This was followed by joining the two tables on their ID which is their primary key, to create a cardio complete table.
 This was done using the following code: